qmk/qmk_firmware/docs/features/joystick.md

 ```

 ::: tip
 You must define at least one button or axis.
-Also note that the maximum ADC resolution of the supported AVR MCUs is 10-bit, and 12-bit for most STM32 MCUs.
+Also note that the maximum ADC resolution is 10-bit for the supported AVR MCUs, and 12-bit for most STM32 MCUs.
 :::

 ### Axes {#axes}